Shopify/sewing-kit-next/packages/hooks/README.md

 ## Overview

 Hooks, along with [plugins](../packages/plugins), form the functional heart of `sewing-kit`.
-Inspired by webpack's [tapable](https://codeburst.io/what-the-hook-learn-the-basics-of-tapable-d95eb0401e2c) [library](https://github.com/webpack/tapable), hooks provide a way for plugins to tap into `sewing-kit` tasks in order to impart functionality to your workspace's dev setup.
+Inspired by webpack's [tapable library](https://github.com/webpack/tapable) ([guide](https://codeburst.io/what-the-hook-learn-the-basics-of-tapable-d95eb0401e2c)), hooks provide a way for plugins to tap into `sewing-kit` tasks in order to impart functionality to your workspace's dev setup.

 ## SeriesHook